ssanchezor/GNN-RS/README.md

   <img src="Images/FactorizationMachine.png" width="500">
 </p>

-In our study case, we will be evaluating Factorization Machine with and without context.
+In our case study, we will be evaluating Factorization Machine with and without context.
 When adding context, we will be considering the channel where the transaction has been done.
 In that sense, our rating matrix (adjacency) would look like:

 <p align="left">
   <img src="Images/AdjacencyMatrix.PNG" width="500">